dallingordon/BatteryLife/README.md

 - Additionally, please cite the original papers that conducted experiments.
 Please cite [BatteryArchive](https://www.batteryarchive.org/index.html) as the data source for the HNEI, SNL, MICH, MICH_EXP, and UL_PUR datasets.
 - Please cite [BatteryML](https://iclr.cc/virtual/2024/poster/17628) if you use the processed CALCE, MATR, HUST, HNEI, RWTH, SNL, and UL_PUR datasets.
 Our preprocessing for these 7 datasets relies heavily on BatteryML's preprocessing scripts.
 - Please cite [SDU paper](https://www.cell.com/cell-reports-physical-science/fulltext/S2666-3864(25)00256-5) if you use the SDU dataset.
+- Please cite [Farasis paper](https://www.nature.com/articles/s41586-025-09951-7) if you use the Farasis dataset.

 ## Acknowledgement